 The Association may install a 577-telephone extension for which the Association agrees to pay the installation and monthly charges.
 The University agrees to list the Association office in the Wayne State University Faculty and Staff Directory and, upon request, will furnish twenty-five (25) complimentary copies of the Faculty and Staff Directory to the Association.

-The Association may receive two (2) master parking gate cards (for the regularly assessed fee), which the Association agrees will be used for official Association business only.
+The Association may receive eight (8) master parking gate cards (for the regularly assessed fee), which the Association agrees will be used for official Association business only.